 Developer(s) – Shiro Games

-After watching some of 30Chompi’s videos, I was intrigued by how good and interesting this game looked at first glace.
+After watching some of 30Chompi’s videos, I was intrigued by how good and interesting this game looked at first glance.
 Featuring a world, which evolves as players progress, it presents a combination of both turn-based RPG and real-time combat.
 Unfortunately, whilst the gameplay is very good, this title does have its flaws; so much so that I wouldn’t advocate paying the £6.99 asking price currently on both Steam and Desura.

 Graphics – 6/10

 The game consists of a nice blend of both 8-bit visuals reminiscent of classic Final Fantasy and Pokémon games, and cel-shaded 3D graphics synonymous with games such as Wind Waker and later Dragon Quest games.
-It was unique of the developers to have combined two distinct visual styles like they did, but the game isn’t so unique from a conceptual standpoint, bearing a striking resemblance to most entries on the Zelda series in its enemy and character designs.
+It was unique of the developers to have combined two distinct visual styles as they did, but the game isn’t so unique from a conceptual standpoint, bearing a striking resemblance to most entries on the Zelda series in its enemy and character designs.

 Gameplay – 8/10

 As a classic turn-based RPG, Evoland extremely well, since there is also a decent combination of that and real-time combat thrown in for good measure.
 It makes me respect this game to a certain extent since it was able to do this far better than Final Fantasy XII; a game, which I deeply disrespected for this very reason.
 The developers didn’t try the same stupid tactic of combining elements of the two at the same time and presenting a title unbearable to play.

 The idea of top-down exploration in video games had been well and truly established back in the 90s with releases such as A Link to the Past, so there would have been real problems if there had been any issues with Evoland’s control scheme; but thankfully, there are none.
 It’s a straightforward game to play with no unnecessary complications.